West Chicago Dethatching Lawn Services

 Understanding Thatch Buildup in West Chicago’s Heavy Clay Soils

 West Chicago’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, a species prone to thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, increased fungal disease risk, and drought stress.
+Key indicators that dethatching is needed include:

 - Thinning turf despite fertilization